Aminocd/slate/source/index.html.md

 --------- | -----------
-id | The ID of the sub location name | The name of the sub location longitude | The longitude of the sub location latitude | The latitude of the sub location time-zone | The time zone of the sub location mid-location-id | The ID of the parent mid location
+id | The ID of the sub location name | The name of the sub location mid-location-id | The ID of the parent mid location mid-location-name | The name of the parent mid location longitude | The longitude of the sub location latitude | The latitude of the sub location time-zone | The time zone of the sub location

 ## List Nearby Sub Locations